Mahdi-Khorshidi-26/Mahdi-Khorshidi-26/README.md

 - 👋 Hi, I’m Mahdi Khorshidi
 - 👀 I’m interested in Cars
-- 🌱 I’m currently learning React.js and Next.js
+- 🌱 I’m specialized in React.js and Next.js
 - 💞️ I’m looking to collaborate on big projects and building web-applications
-- 📫 How to reach me khorshid.mahdi.1998@gmail.com
+- 📫 How to reach me mahdi.khorshidi.1998.ada@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a race driver 😄

-Website designer and front-end programmer with several years of experience in the IT industry.
-I specialize in developing dynamic and user-friendly websites using ⚡HTML, CSS, and JavaScript⚡.
-I also have the ability to program using modern frameworks such as ⚡React.js and bootstrap⚡.
-I have strong experience in user interface (UI) and user experience (UX) design, and I have the ability to assess needs and provide principled solutions.
-I also have the ability to work with multidisciplinary teams and strong technical and communication skills.
+I’m a Frontend Developer with 7+ years of experience, specialized in building modern e-commerce solutions.
+My focus is on creating high-performance, scalable, and user-friendly storefronts that help businesses grow.

+Over the years, I’ve worked extensively with platforms like Magento and Shopify, as well as headless commerce using Remix.js, Hydrogen, and React.js.
+I combine these with technologies like GraphQL, Apollo Client, and SCSS modules to deliver seamless, optimized, and maintainable solutions.

+🚀 My expertise includes:

+E-commerce platforms: Magento, Shopify (themes + headless)

+Modern frontend: React.js, Remix.js, Hydrogen

+APIs & data handling: GraphQL, Apollo Client, REST APIs

+Styling & architecture: SCSS modules, BEM methodology, responsive design

+Performance, accessibility, and cross-platform optimization

+I’m passionate about building conversion-focused storefronts with clean architecture, reusable components, and excellent user experiences.
+Beyond coding, I enjoy solving business challenges with technology, mentoring teams, and staying on top of the latest in frontend and commerce tech.

+If you’re working on e-commerce projects and need someone who can bridge design, development, and performance, I’d be glad to connect.